T

 museum

-• Check the schedule for live demonstrations.
+• Check their website for special exhibitions or demonstrations.

 2. Midday